Enalean/tuleap-documentation-en/languages/en/installation-guide/intro.rst

 This document aims to help you install Tuleap on your server.
 Multiple ways to install Tuleap are supported with their benefits and disadvantages.

--  Appliance:
+-  Docker image
     -  Quick and easy install
     -  Let you test Tuleap
-    -  Not recommended for production environment
+    -  Not recommended for production environment (For now!)

 -  Dedicated installation:
     -  Common way to install your production environment